(888) 552-6760 SCHEDULE AN APPOINTMENT

 DLBCL is diagnosed with a biopsy, which involves a surgical procedure to remove a small sample of the potentially cancerous area.
 The sample is sent to a laboratory, where it’s inspected under a microscope for cancer cells.
 In addition to a biopsy, other diagnostic tests such as imaging scans may be used to determine whether and where the cancer may have spread.

 The cancer tends to quickly grow and spread to organs beyond just the lymph nodes.
-With treatment, however, about two out of every three people with the cancer are cured, according to ASCO.
+With treatment, however, about two out of every three people with the cancer have post-treatment scans that show no evidence of disease.

 Diffuse large B-cell lymphoma treatment